18F/unit-testing-node/_pages/components/slack-client.md

 var url = require('url');
 ```

-There's actually one more property we need to add to the `SlackClient`
+There's actually one more property you need to add to the `SlackClient`
 object.
-In the tests we're about to write, we'll want to send requests to
+In the tests you're about to write, you'll send requests to
 `http://localhost`.
 In production, however, the `SlackClient` needs to send
 requests to `https://slack.com/api/`.
-Let's encode the production default by
+Encode the production default by adding
-adding a new module constant:
+a new module constant:

 ```
 SlackClient.API_BASE_URL = 'https://slack.com/api/';
 ```

-Now let's add the following to our constructor:
+Now add the following to the constructor:

 ```
   this.baseurl = url.parse(config.slackApiBaseUrl || SlackClient.API_BASE_URL);